 Debt options that work to help relieve financial stress include:

-Credit counselling could help you with money management, budgeting, and longer-term financial planning.
-This will help get your finances back on track and keep them healthy after your debt stress has been solved.
+Credit counselling could help you with money management, budgeting, and long-term financial planning.
+It is unlikely to solve a debt problem that is already in crisis, but it may help get your finances back on track and keep them healthy after your debt stress has been solved.

 The idea behind debt consolidation is to replace your existing debts with a single loan at a lower interest rate.
 Making one payment instead of several is easier to manage.
 A lower interest rate will cost you less.
-However, the amount you owe will be the same.
-Unless you can afford to continue to make payments, debt consolidation doesn’t work.
+However, the amount you owe will be the same, and it only works if you are able to turn high-interest debts into a lower interest debt.
+If you cannot afford to continue to make payments, debt consolidation will not work.

 A consumer proposal offers several benefits.
 For example:

-We negotiate with your creditors for you.
-We are required to offer them more than they would receive if you filed for bankruptcy, but, within that requirement, can offer an amount that works for you.
+Generally, you are required to offer the creditors more than they would receive if you filed for bankruptcy, but, within that requirement, you can offer an amount that works for you.
+Your LIT will have the experience needed to guide you as to what your creditors are likely to accept.
 The monthly payments will be within your family budget.
-Once an offer is agreed to by creditors holding more than half your debt, the agreement becomes binding on all of your creditors.
+You will make monthly payments to the Trustee for the duration of the proposal.
+When all of the payments are completed, within the proposed time frame, your remaining debt is extinguished.

-If you have large monthly debt repayments, a consumer proposal may be the best solution.
+If you can afford monthly payments and have non-exempt assets to protect, a Consumer Proposal may be the best solution.

 As we discuss in our article, “How bankruptcy help today can make for a better tomorrow,” filing for bankruptcy could be the restart you need.
 Your unsecured debt will be eliminated, and you can start again with a clean slate.

-The Executions Act of Ontario sets out those things that are exempt from seizure by creditors.
+The Ontario Execution Act sets out those things that are exempt from seizure by creditors.
 It includes all of your clothing and that of your dependents, also furniture and household appliances up to a value of $13,150, as well as tools and property that you need to earn a living, up to the value of $11,300.
-Likewise, one motor vehicle up to the value of $6,600, and equity in your home IF it is less than $10,000 are also exempt from seizure.
-Your pension, as well as any RRSP’s and RIF’s are exempt, except contributions made within the last 12 months.
-NOTE: each province has an Executions Act, or similar legislation, and the exemptions are different from province to province.
+Likewise, also exempt are one motor vehicle up to the value of $6,600, and equity in your home IF it is less than $10,000.
+Your pension, as well as any RRSPs and RIFs, are exempt, except contributions made within the last 12 months.
+NOTE: each province has an Executions Act or similar legislation, and the exemptions are different from province to province.
 These are Ontario exemptions only.

 What do you need to do?

 Debt doesn’t have to be the burden it is today.
 You can take control of your debt and get your life back on track, but it’s difficult to do on your own.
-For more than 30 years, we have been helping Canadians navigate their finances.
+For more than 30 years, LCTaylor has been helping Canadians navigate their finances.
 We offer our help with debt solutions in Manitoba and Northwestern Ontario, including Kenora.

 You’ll find our offices are easy to locate in Winnipeg and Kenora.
 Debt solutions that we will discuss with you are many and varied.
 This article will give you an idea of just how many options there are available to you, and the breadth of help that you can rely on from LCTaylor.